smapiot/pidoc/packages/example-app/docs/basics/01-config.md

 More about generators can be found in the [generators section](../generators/01-overview.md).

+For more knowledge about the supported Markdown dialect look at [the basic features](./03-markdown.md#basic-features).

 ## Configuration Typings

 The configuration is also fully typed.
 You'll find it exported from the types of `@pidoc/core` (name `PiralDocsFullConfig`).